platformsh/platformsh-docs/src/configuration/app/build.md

 ## Build

 The `build` defines what happens when building the application.
-Its only property is `flavor`, which specifies a default set of build tasks to run.
-Flavors are language-specific.
+It has two properties, `flavor`, which specifies a default set of build tasks to run, and `caches`, which allows fine-grained control of the build cache.

+The available flavors are language specific:

 ### PHP (`composer` by default)